“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 I think I was scared to get cut.

-Sick of waiting on me, someone who surely knew the rules, the bartender took my arm and pulled my hand toward the apparent blade.
+Sick of waiting on me, and as someone who surely knew the rules, the bartender took my arm and pulled my hand toward the apparent blade.
 I yielded backward, pulling, slipping, and watched as the top of my knuckles were shaved clean off.

-“You fool!”
+“You bastard!”
 I yelled out.

 “Now we’ll get on playing.
 You’re wasting everyone else's time.”
 He said.

 Most of these people left after their turn anyway.
-Janice took her own life, nobody else had died.
+Jerry left.
+Janice took her own life.
+Nobody else had died.
 I figured I’d be okay.
-Just grab his hand.

 My mind and body were transported to another place that wasn’t the dark confinements of the cellar.

-I no longer was surrounded by strangers' faces but instead, I was in a small room with just me and the bartender.
-As I looked around I noticed the walls and floors were padded with the same spongey material.
+Where I was felt oddly familiar to a SeeMe.
+I no longer was surrounded by strangers' faces, but instead, I was in a small room with just me and the bartender.
+As I looked around I noticed the walls and floors were padded with dirty, spongy material.
 There was no door or opening to leave.
-It was almost box-like but big enough for someone to jump.
-The bartender was several feet away from me.
+It was box-like and maybe a bit bigger than my office.
+It was almost an exact replica of a SeeMe room.

 “I ought to kill you for what you did!”
 I yelled, showing him my hand, blood was still pouring from it.
+Little droplets soaked into the floor, staining the already stained sponge.

 “Sure if you want.”
 He said, as calm as ever.
-“However you want to go about this.
+“However you want to go about this.”
+He tilted his wrinkled head forward and grinned.
+“I can tell you’re clueless so I’ll educate you.
 This is a game of pure power.
 Whoever can get the other person to submit to them, may take the life of that individual.
 In this case, kill me if you will.
 If I lose in a battle of strengths, the choice will be yours at that point.”
 The bartender said.
 “But just know.
 If I can get you to submit to me…”

 “I don't get it!”
 I was honest.
 “This is all insane!
 What do you mean you get ‘my life’?”

-“That's not right.”
-I said.
+“That's not right,” I said.

 Then it occurred to me to try something out.